Right and Responsibilities

 - Keep appointments, be on time, and call your healthcare provider if you cannot keep your appointments.

-Western Maryland Health strives to be fully compliant with all of the rules and regulations that govern the healthcare industry and to provide care and conduct its business in a manner consistent with our Mission, Vision, and Core Values.
+UPMC Western Maryland strives to be fully compliant with all of the rules and regulations that govern the healthcare industry and to provide care and conduct its business in a manner consistent with our Mission, Vision, and Core Values.

 Please provide a detailed description of your concern; you are not required to leave your name or telephone number.
 Your message will be retrieved and reviewed by our Compliance Officer for appropriate action.